-Chiropractors must be registered with the Board, and meet the Board's registration standards, in order to practice in Australia.
+Chiropractors must be registered with the Chiropractic Board of Australia, and meet the Board's registration standards, in order to practise in Australia.

 The registration renewal date for the chiropractic profession is 30 November.

-The Chiropractic Registration Transition Plan shows how registration types in place in each State and Territory converted to the new registration types and endorsements under the National Law after 1 July 2010.
+Registration categories transitioned to the new registration types and endorsements under the National Law after 1 July 2010.